Tuesday, October 13, 2009

 "James was hung in Civil War.
 As I heard it, he was living on farm outside of Havana (Arkansas).
 When renegades (neither North or South) came he was sitting on porch with baby.
 They left the baby and took him back in the field and hung him (I saw the tree when I was there once).
 Granpa McBride said his mother told him and Scott to stay with the Baby.
 She would be back.
 But they followed her and watched her cut his dad down, then beat her back to the house.
 Lucindy (James' wife) then married James brother Andrew Jackson, born about 1812 in Tennessee.
 Married about 1862.
 Lucindy and James had 2 children (Andrew McBride, born 1863 in Ark, Mary McBride, born 1865 in Ark.)"

+I decided to pursue this story and see if we could find James' grave.
+I had information that James was buried in the McBride Cemetery near Havana Arkansas.
+Havana is a small town of about 230 people located about 10 miles from the County Seat of Danville.
 We stopped in a gas/grocery store to ask if anyone could tell us where McBride Cemetery was located.
 An older gentleman thought it was out near Cedar Creek; another man drew us a map showing the cemetery on a road turning west off the road we would be on.
 When we were unable to find that road, we stopped at a house about where the road should be.
 There were few homes in the area.
 I introduced myself to the woman who answered the door (Gina).
 Gina lived with her parents, Doris and Garland.
 Gina was very interested in genealogy and was quite eager to help us.
 She invited us in and found some books by a local author, Kathryn Rogers from Dardenelle.
 Ms Rogers had been a high school English teacher and had written several books concerning local history.
 I told Gina that I had heard the story about James being hung right after the Civil War by renegades.
 Gina felt sure that she had read that story in one of the six books.
 Gina called the author who thought it was either in the book "Rabbit in the Run" or When the Bob White Calls".
 Gina had these books but we were unable to find the story.
 I have since tried to find the books but have not been able to.

 The location of the "hanging tree" was well known by Gina and her parents.
 In fact, Garland had been worried that the owner of the land had been clear-cutting the land and was concerned that the tree might have been cut down.
 He was adamant that this was a historical location and that it was important the tree be preserved.
 Garland drew us a map of how to find the tree and said that it had been marked by ax with an "X".
 Gina called the owner of the land to tell them we would be there shortly.